UA Courses

 View Syllabus: UA

-BE 350 – Advanced Hydroponic Crop Production, Lecture, 3 units (Spring) - Dr. Stacy Tollefson
+BE 350 – Advanced Hydroponic Crop Production, Lecture, 3 units (Spring) - Dr. Triston Hooks

 This is an advanced level course, building on the basic principles covered in BE 217: Introduction to Hydroponics lecture.
 Students will gain experience in nutrient formulation, fertigation management, and plant health monitoring; design, operation, and cultivation of crops in various types of hydroponic systems and environments (ex.
 Nutrient Film Technique, Deep Water Culture, aeroponics, aquaponics, gourmet mushrooms, vertical farming, supplemental and sole source lighting); and understanding of the principles and challenges in developing organic hydroponic systems.
 Students will read and analyze primary literature involving hydroponic systems and develop the ability to troubleshoot and solve grower problems.